 - You usually need a licence to import plants, agricultural products, some food and animals.

-- You may need an import licence for some products coming from outside the EU: textiles, footwear, iron, steel or ceramics.
-There may be a quota limiting the total volume of imports of a particular kind, such as textiles.
+- You may need an import licence for some other products, or there may be a quota limiting the total volume of imports of a particular kind.

 Check whether there are any other restrictions on the import of the product

 - Illegal drugs, and some chemicals used in their manufacture, are controlled by the Home Office.